sharky-3/sharky-3/README.md

 ## Hello fellow coders! 👾

-Self tought programmer in both front-end and back-end. <br>
+Self thought programmer in both front-end and back-end. <br>
 > This is new account becouse my old one *sharky-2* got flagged for no reason :(
 ```bash
 let dev_log = {